tradingstrategy-ai/docs/source/glossary.rst

         A trend is a general direction of change in a set of data or a market over time.
 In the financial markets, trends refer to the general direction of prices for a specific security, asset class, or market index.
 Trends can be either up, down, or sideways, and they can occur over various time frames, including short-term (such as minutes or hours), intermediate-term (such as days or weeks), or long-term (such as months or years).

         Trends are important in investment decision-making as they provide insights into market behavior and can indicate potential opportunities for buying or selling securities.
-Traders and investors often use :term:`technical analysis` to identify and track trends, using tools such as trendlines, :term:`moving averages <EMA>`, and momentum indicators.
+Traders and investors often use :term:`technical analysis` to identify and track trends, using tools such as trendlines, :term:`moving averages <EMA>`, and :term:`momentum` indicators.

         See also